Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 My Top Tip

 ♡ Shred the Cheese Yourself.
 For the best melting cheese, shred the cheese yourself from a block.
 Pre-shredded cheese is super convenient and will work just fine in this recipe.
-However, packaged shredded cheese is coated with an agent to keep the cheese from sticking and clumping and this agent also changes the look and texture of melted cheese.
+However, packaged shredded cheese is coated with an agent to keep the cheese from sticking and clumping, which also changes the look and texture of melted cheese.

 What to Serve with Taco Stuffed Peppers